uclaacm/teach-la-website/_posts/2020-09-22-the-making-of-passworks.md

     - learning labs
     - dev team
 img: /img/posts/passworks/default.png
+alt: Showing text on both a phone and computer
 ---

 In this post, I'll discuss the process of building [Passworks](https://passworks.uclaacm.com), an educational module consisting of several activities designed to teach password security concepts.